shashankpulipatiofl/service-booking-platform/README.md

 # Service Booking Platform (Home Lynk)

-A role-based full-stack web application that enables users to book home services, service providers to manage assigned work, and administrators to control operations and assignments efficiently.
+A role-based full-stack web application that enables users to book home services, service providers to manage assigned work, and administrators to control operations efficiently.

 ---

 ## Overview

-This project is designed to simplify home service booking and management through a unified platform.
-It supports three primary roles: customers, service professionals, and administrators, each with dedicated workflows and access control.
+This project simplifies home service booking and management through a unified platform supporting customers, service professionals, and administrators.

 ---